Danijel-Enoch/lemon-markets-submission/03-economics-and-token.md

 ## Protocol Economics

-Lemonloopa operates on a simple and transparent fee structure designed to generate sustainable revenue while keeping trading costs predictable for users.
-All fees are collected in ETH and routed directly to the Lemonloopa treasury during the current beta phase.
+Lemon Markets operates on a simple and transparent fee structure designed to generate sustainable revenue while keeping trading costs predictable for users.
+All fees are collected in ETH and routed directly to the Lemon Markets treasury during the current beta phase.

 **Fee Structure:**
 * Base fee: 0.05% per position